dboreham/docs.laconic.com/content/docs/tutorials/quick-start.md

 weight: 1
 ---

-This tutorial will give you an overview of some key components of the Laconic Stack.
+In [the last blog post](https://www.laconic.com/blog/intro-to-the-laconic-stack) we introduced all the main components of the Laconic Stack.
+The first point of entry for any developer wishing to use Laconic is [Stack Orchestrator](https://github.com/cerc-io/stack-orchestrator).
+It allows you to stand up a local fixturenet for testing purposes.
+Integrated directly into are several "stacks" which work out of the box.
+Today we'll be going over the ERC20 "stack" to provide an overview of some key components of the Laconic Stack.
 You will accomplish the following:

-- stand up the core stack
+- stand up the core stack using Stack Orchestrator
+- deploy an ERC20 token
 - deploy an ERC20 watcher
-- deploy an ERC20 token
-- send tokens to and from your local account to another account on Metamask
+- send tokens to and from your local account to a new account on Metamask
-- use GraphQL to query the watcher for information about the token and accounts.
+- use GraphQL to query the watcher for information about the token and accounts

 ## Install